- If someone experiences symptoms of alcohol poisoning, they need medical help right away.

-That’s where judgement and impulse control come in.
+That’s where judgment and impulse control come in.
 You might drink before you’ve thought about what’s going to happen afterwards.
 How are you going to get home?
 Is there a designated driver?
 What happens if someone drinks too much and gets sick?

 Addiction: As a teen, you’re retaining new information and learning new behaviors.
 What’s interesting is that in your brain, the process of general learning is actually the same process as developing an addiction.
 So, although you might think that you’re just having a few drinks once in a while, you’re exposing your brain to the learning process of drinking alcohol, which can lead to addiction later on.

 Because alcohol has serious effects on your body and your brain, you should NEVER ever drive a car after you’ve been drinking; even if you’ve only had one drink.
 According to the CDC and the US Department of Transportation, alcohol is a factor in approximately 41% of all deaths from motor vehicle crashes.
 You should NEVER get in a car with someone who has been drinking.